 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the organization to retain as a fund of perpetual duration.
-As of December 31, 2022, there was \$144,000 of deficiencies due to the losses from investment holdings.
-There were no funds with deficiencies as of December 31, 2021.
+As of December 31, 2023, there were no deficiencies due to the losses from investment holdings.
+As of December 31, 2022, there was approximately \$144,000 of deficiencies due to the losses from investment holdings.